JhonathanDavid/phase5-repo/README.md

 ### Business Modeling Objectives

-1. Understand Real Estate Prices - how they have changed overtime
+1. Understand Fund  - how they have changed overtime
-2. Find out Real Estate Areas of Growth Measured by ROI
+2. Project Fund Growth withing one year

 ### Business Understanding & Business Problem